startino/futino/apps/wonderlee/src/routes/legal/privacy/+page.md

 ## **7. Children’s Privacy**

 Our services are not intended for children under the age of 13.
 We do not knowingly solicit or collect personal information from children under the age of 13.
 If we learn that any personal information has been collected inadvertently from a child under 13, we will delete the information as soon as possible.
-If you believe that we might have collected information from a child under 13, please contact us at Sales@wonderlee.hk.
+If you believe that we might have collected information from a child under 13, please contact us at [contact@wonderlee.com](mailto:contact@wonderlee.com).

 ## **8. Changes to Privacy Notice**